sadeli413/Pasta_Bot/README.txt

 	USAGE: .triggers

 OWO
-	DESCRIPTION: Without arguments, I will owoify the last non Pasta_Bot-command in the channel.
+	DESCRIPTION: Without arguments, owoify the last message in the channel.
 Mention one or more users as arguments to owoify their last message.
 	USAGE: .owo [@user_mention @user_mention...]
 	Alias: .uwu

-SURPRISE
+RANDOM
-	DESCRIPTION: Send a random (non-loli and non-shota) nhentai embeded link in the channel.
+	DESCRIPTION: Send a random hentai of a keyword in a category.
+Without arguments, send a random nhentai link.
-	USAGE: .surprise
+	USAGE: .random <category> <keyword>
+	NOTE: This never sends hentai with tags including "loli" or "shota". *Additionally, this command tends to be slow since it involves a web request.*

 CLEAN
 	DESCRIPTION: Of the past 200 messages in channel history, delete messages sent by Pasta_Bot
 	USAGE: .clean

 README
-	DESCRIPTION: DM README.txt file for a full description of bot
+	DESCRIPTION: DMs README.txt file for a full description of bot
 	USAGE: .readme

 *****************************************************************************************************************************************